vmikk/tshbot/README.md

 In the `allowed_cmds` section of the config, you can configure shortcuts for various shell commands that you wish to use frequently.
 This section is structured as a dictionary where each entry consists of two parts:

+- **Shortcut Name:** The key on the left side of the colon (`:`) represents the name of the shortcut.
+This is a unique identifier you will use to refer to the command;
+- **Command:** The value on the right side of the colon is the actual command that will be executed in the shell when the shortcut is used.

+For example, the shortcut `pingg` will execute the command `ping -c 3 8.8.8.8`.

 ### Security considerations